View Current News Articles

 Upon graduation, she signed a contract to teach first grade in Davis County.
 However, before starting her teaching assignment, Becky spent three months traveling through Europe.
 In the fall of 1953, she was back in Layton to start a teaching career that lasted for the next ten years.

 In 1955, Becky married Ned N. Nalder and the couple had three sons: Adam, Nathan and Eric.

 In 1969, Becky became a member of the Layton Planning and Zoning Commission and this started another phase in her public service career.
-In the 1970s, she was a member of an advisory board that helped to create the Heritage Museum of Layton, was a volunteer for the Latyon Parks and Recreation Department and was an active supporter and volunteer for other Layton community events.
+In the 1970s, she was a member of an advisory board that helped to create the Heritage Museum of Layton, she volunteered for the Latyon Parks and Recreation Department, and was an active supporter and volunteer for other Layton community events.
 Also, during this time, Becky's husband Ned was elected to the Layton City Council.

 In 1971, Becky received a call to attend a county Democratic Party meeting to see if she would file as a candidate for the state legislature.
 She told the meeting attendees that she was honored to be asked, but wanted to consult with her husband before she made a final decision.
 She was apprehensive about telling Ned about the call because she would be the first female in Northern Davis County to seek a legislative seat.
 To her surprise, Ned was delighted, he thought that she should become involved and so she entered state politics, campaigned hard and won the election--as a Democrat in a highly Republican district.